NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/AutomaticClassificationOfMrScanSequenceType/README.md

 1. We would like to discuss the limitations of our previous work, and brainstorm new ideas for automatic classification of the MR series type.
-2. We would like to create an easy colab notebook for people to try out the methods
+2. We would like to create an easy colab notebook for people to try out the methods - Try it out [here](https://github.com/deepakri201/DICOMScanClassification_pw41/blob/main/DICOMScanClassification_user_demo.ipynb)
 3. We would like to think about developing a more robust method